MARIO GUNDE PETERS & KELLEY

 Talk to Your Child

 Child custody in divorce cases is never easy to handle.
-The divorce isn’t just stressful and complicated for the parents but also for your children, who will need comfort throughout the process.
+Divorce isn’t just stressful and complicated for the parents but also for your children, who will need comfort throughout the process.
 So, if you find yourself navigating these waters, make sure to have a conversation with your children and tell them about the divorce and the custody arrangement.

 Ideally, both parents should break the news of their divorce to their children together by scheduling a time for the discussion.
 Make sure to assess your child’s reaction and give them time to process this life-changing news.
 Be empathetic and understanding toward them.
 Lastly, make sure you keep their life familiar.
 Enable them to go to school, partake in after-school activities, socialize with friends, etc., as they would normally do before getting the news, helping them hold onto normalcy.
-Most importantly, don’t involve your children in the divorce, or try to have them take sides.
+Most importantly, don’t involve your children in the divorce or try to have them take sides.

 Uncontested Child Custody Cases in Florida